-The Historical Abuse Network (HAN) is a network of people who have experienced Abuse in Queensland institutions, foster care and detention centres.
-HAN was formed in 2000, incorporating the work and membership of the former Ex residents of Qld Institutions group, which formed during the Forde Inquiry.
+The Historical Abuse Network (HAN) is a network of people who have experienced abuse in Queensland institutions, foster care and detention centres.
+HAN was formed in 2000, incorporating the work and membership of the former Ex residents of Queensland Institutions group, which formed during the Forde Inquiry.

 HAN undertook extensive advocacy following the Forde Inquiry, with the then Queensland State Government and the Queensland Opposition.
 Their aim was to see the recommendations of the Forde Inquiry implemented.
-A delegated group met with Ministers and senior public servants for over eight years, resulting in a change of policy, and in the announcement by then Treasurer Anna Bligh, of the Redress Scheme for Queensland.READ MORE >
+A delegated group met with Ministers and senior public servants for over eight years, resulting in a change of policy, and in the announcement of the Redress Scheme for Queensland.READ MORE >

 HAN is an opportunity for ongoing citizen advocacy as a network, to have input into the government policies and programs which impact on the lives of people today as a consequence of their childhood.

-The establishment and ongoing resourcing of HAN by Micah Projects has placed the group at the forefront of public advocacy and engagement with governments in raising public awareness of the issues facing Forgotten Australians and Former Child Migrants.
-HAN has become a powerful voice and key driver in securing services for Forgotten Australians and Former Child Migrants in Queensland.
+The establishment and ongoing resourcing of HAN by Micah Projects has placed the group at the forefront of public advocacy.
+HAN has become a powerful voice and key driver in securing services for people who have experienced abuse in Queensland institutions.